-In this scenario, if a user tries to sign in to Okta, they are redirected to an external IdP for authentication.
-After the user has successfully authenticated, the external IdP returns the OIDC token which is then passed through the user’s browser to access the Okta services.
+In this scenario, if a user tries to sign in to Okta, they're redirected to an external IdP for authentication.
+After the user has successfully authenticated, the external IdP returns the OIDC token, which is then passed through the user’s browser to access the Okta services.

 - The user opens Okta in a browser to sign in to their cloud or on-premises app integrations.